dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 ---
 Name: Daniel Canales
 Topic: (Special Topics) Finite Element Methods.
 What is it?
 Why used?
-Applications in electrical engineering.*
+An applications in electrical engineering.*
-Title: Finite Element Method in Finite Element Analysis Workflow and its Application in Analyzing Energy Harvested from a Piezoelectric Cantilever Beam
+Title: Introduction to Finite Element Method of Partial Differential Equations and an Example of Its Application in Analyzing Energy Harversting from a Vibrating Piezoelectric Cantilever Beam
 ---
 # Introduction to Finite Element Method of Partial Differential Equations and an Example of Its Application in Analyzing Energy Harversting from a Vibrating Piezoelectric Cantilever Beam